 As you can see from the photos the world-timer dial is fairly self-explanatory.
 Chopard has stuck with a traditional design, which I really like and find easy to read.
 A central hand indicates the date on the inner-most disc, whilst Dauphine-style hands point to the local time shown on the surrounding railway track circle, set by the crown at 2 o’clock.
 Stepping out further we find a large 24-hour graduated ring which operates in conjunction with the final outer disc that features the reference cities of the 24 main time zones.
 The crown at 4 o’clock allows the wearer to perform a one-time synchronisation of the world-time with the local time and then you are good to go, no further adjustment needed.

-The L.U.C Time Traveller One in all its glorious variations will be available for purchase from the end of October.
-The stainless steel L.U.C Time Traveller One will be available for € 12,610 Euro, the 18k rose gold version has a retail price of € 22,170 Euro and the platinum edition comes in at € 34,680 Euro (all prices including VAT).
+The L.U.C Time Traveler One in all its glorious variations will be available for purchase from the end of October.
+The stainless steel L.U.C Time Traveler One will be available for € 12,610 Euro, the 18k rose gold version has a retail price of € 22,170 Euro and the platinum edition comes in at € 34,680 Euro (all prices including VAT).

 - Case: 42mm in your choice of Stainless Steel, 18ct Rose Gold or Platinum, water resistant to 50m.